-It is likely that the mechanism of protection is multifactorial including early innate immune responses, NK cell recruitment, and potentially viral interference, as the VSVΔG ZEBOV vaccine replicates significantly faster than wild type Ebola virus (13, 15).
+It is likely that the mechanism of protection through active immunization is multifactorial, including early innate immune responses, NK cell recruitment, and potentially viral interference, as the rVSV-ZEBOV vaccine replicates significantly faster than wild type Ebola virus (13, 15).
 Subsequent adaptive immune responses include the production of neutralizing and non-neutralizing antibodies and virus specific cell-mediated immune responses.
 Humoral responses among vaccinated NHPs are species specific.
-In a vaccine study complete protection of NHPs was achieved after challenge with the EBIV Makona variant 7 days after vaccination with rVSV-ZEBOV but only 66% were protected when the virus challenge occurred 3 days after vaccination suggesting that the PEP efficacy of the rVSV vaccine is time dependent (16).
-In NHPs vaccinated with an rVSV containing the Marburg glycoprotein, 0% mounted a detectable igM response on Day 3 but this increased to 100% by Day 6 (10).
+In a pre-exposure vaccine study, complete protection of NHPs was achieved when the EBOV challenge was given 7 days after vaccination, but only 66% were protected when the virus challenge occurred 3 days after vaccination, confirming as expected that the protective efficacy of the rVSV vaccine is time dependent (16).
+In NHPs vaccinated with an rVSV expressing the Marburg GP, 0% mounted a detectable IgM response on Day 3 but this increased to 100% by Day 6 (10).
 Similarly, 0%-20% of vaccinated NHPs mounted a detectable IgG response on Day 6 but 58-80% had detectable IgG antibodies on Day 10 with titers greater than 1:100 (10, 11).
-In NHPs vaccinated with an rVSV vaccine containing the glycoprotein for Ebola Sudan 100% had detectable IgM on Day 6 and 100% IgG by Day 10 (17).
-In contrast, only 14% of animals vaccinated with rVSV-ZEBOV had detectable IgM on day 6 and this only increased to 43% on Day 14 with only 28.5% having detectable IgG on Day 10 and 57% by Day 14 (13).
-This delay in the humoral response may in part explain the reduced efficacy when vaccination is delayed even 24 or 48 hours post challenge as the incubation period for EBOV in NHPs is approximately 3-4 days and the time to death ranges from 5-8 days (18).
+In NHPs vaccinated with an rVSV vaccine containing the Ebola Sudan GP, 100% had detectable IgM on Day 6 and 100% IgG by Day 10 (17).
+In contrast, only 14% of animals vaccinated with rVSV-ZEBOV had detectable IgM on day 6 and this only increased to 43% on Day 14, with only 28.5% having detectable IgG on Day 10 and 57% by Day 14 (13).
+This delay in generating effective humoral responses may in part explain the reduced efficacy when vaccination is delayed even 24 or 48 hours post challenge (18).